nuvoleweb/ui_patterns/docs/content/layout-plugin.rst

          description: Jumbotron description.
          preview: This is a simple hero unit, a simple jumbotron-style component for calling extra attention to featured content or information.

-You'll get the following layout:
+We will get the following layout regions:

 .. image:: ../images/layouts-2.png
    :align: center
    :width: 450

-You can now arrange the paragraph fields on the layout and save your settings.
+We can now arrange the paragraph fields on the layout and save our settings.

 The paragraph below: